foxdproject/foxdcoin-paperwallet/README.md

 Notice of Copyrights and Licenses:
 ---------------------------------------
-The paper.millenniumclub.ca project, software and embedded resources are copyright The Millenniumclub Developers.
+The paper.foxrtb.com project, software and embedded resources are copyright The foxdcoin Developers.

-The paper.millenniumclub.ca name, Millennium name and logo are not part of the open source license.
+The paper.foxrtb.com name, FoxDCoin name and logo are not part of the open source license.

 The bitaddress.org project, software and embedded resources are